Light

 • update: Applies to update queries.

 • update read: This policy restricts which objects can be updated.
 It runs pre-update; that is, this policy is executed before the updates have been applied.
+As a result, an empty set is returned on an update read when a query lacks access to perform the operation.

 Finally, there’s an umbrella policy that can be used as a shorthand for all the others.